seanox/seanox-ai-nlp/README.md

 retrieval workflows.

 The system integrates lightweight components into existing NLP pipelines.
-These components operate without dependence on non-transparent large language models (LLMs) and are designed to structure semantically relevant data based on deterministic and auditable mechanisms.
+These components operate independently of large language models (LLMs) and are designed to structure relevant data using deterministic and auditable mechanisms.

 __Additional modules are planned to support structured query generation, including:__

-- __Logic Query Composer__: Parses natural-language input and produces a logical structure enriched with extracted entities, which can serve as a basis for formats like SQL, JSON or YAML.
+- __Logic Query Composer__: Parses natural-language input and produces a logical structure enriched with extracted entities.
+This structure can be used as a basis for formats such as SQL, JSON or YAML.

 __Example Pipeline: Structured NLP Workflow__